 Choosing to play a different tee is just the same as playing a course at a different Club, your score will count for handicap purposes with the appropriate adjustments being made.

-How to make adjustments to handicaps when playing a haggle
+How to make adjustments to handicaps when playing a haggle:

 Logic would tell us that the handicap we play off on any given tee should allow us to haggle by finding the difference in the handicaps.
-However it does not quite work like this due to the intricacies of the USPGA Rating and Handicap system.
+However, it does not quite work like this due to the intricacies of the USPGA Rating and Handicap system.

-Your handicap on the card is does not change and it doesn’t count for handicapping – only for the haggle you are having.
+Your handicap on the card does not change and it doesn’t count for handicapping – only for the haggle you are having.

-The adjustment needs to be made to keep things fair and equitable because the player on the higher rated course is playing a harder course.
+The adjustment needs to be made to keep things fair and equitable because the player on the higher-rated course is playing a harder course.
 The NZCR is written on your card so it is easy to do the calculation.
-Before you tee off, compare your course ratings with your playing partners, find the difference, and apply extra shots to the person/s on the higher rated course just for the haggle.
+Before you tee off, compare your course ratings with your playing partners, find the difference, and apply extra shots to the person/s on the higher-rated course just for the haggle.

 As per the NZ golf Club manual "In four ball match play, strokes are taken on the holes of the course of the players receiving the shots.”